 In your home, you’ve likely got some furniture spray and kitchen or bathroom cleaners that also contain orange essential oil.
 The oil is also commonly used as an approved flavor enhancer in drinks, such as fruit juices or sodas, although there’s much more natural ways to obtain its benefits.

 What are the benefits of orange essential oil?
 There are many!
 Let’s look at some of the top benefits of this impressive citrus oil.

 1. Immunity Enhancer

-Limonene, which is a monocyclic monoterpene that’s present in orange peel oil, is a powerful defender against oxidative stress.
+Limonene, which is a monocyclic monoterpene that’s present in orange peel oil, is a powerful defender against oxidative stress that can negatively affect our immune systems.
 Orange oil even has cancer-fighting abilities, since monoterpenes have been shown to be very effective chemo-preventive agents against tumor growth.
+(1)